 - Click the Add Gallery option in the drop-down menu

-- Select a gallery size: small, medium or a full-width gallery spans the page.
+- We recommend a full-width gallery that will span the page.
 The gallery will display differently on the page based on the option you select.

 - The gallery is divided in sections.
 To add a new image, add a new Gallery Section to the same gallery.

-- You can use the cross to change the order the images appear in the gallery.
-Click and hold the cross to drag and reorder the images.
+- You can use the six-dotted icon to change the order the images appear in the gallery.
+Click and hold the dotted icon to drag and reorder the images.